Yorko/mlcourse.ai/_sources/book/topic02/assignment02_analyzing_cardiovascular_desease_data.md

 plt.xticks(rotation='vertical');
 ```

-You can see that the distribution of cholesterol and glucose levels great differs by the value of the target variable.
+You can see that the distribution of cholesterol and glucose levels greatly differs by the value of the target variable.
 Is this a coincidence?

 Now, let's calculate some statistics for the feature unique values: